felipeatsix/Windows-TroubleShooter/Readme.md

 # Windows TroubleShooter
-A GUI tool developed with Powershell + WPF for IT engineers for troubleshootomg Windows Servers and Endpoints.
+A GUI tool developed with Powershell + WPF for IT engineers for troubleshootomg Servers and Endpoints.